bupt-ai-cz/Meta-SelfLearning/README.md

     --saved_model pretrained_model/pretrained.pth
 ```
 ## Citation
-If you use this data for your research, please cite our paper [Meta Self-Learning for Multi-Source Domain Adaptation: A Benchmark](https://arxiv.org/abs/2108.10840)
+If you use this data or code for your research, please cite our paper [Meta Self-Learning for Multi-Source Domain Adaptation: A Benchmark](https://arxiv.org/abs/2108.10840)

 ```
 @inproceedings{qiu2021meta,